-A statement from a qualified Architect was submitted with the application verifying that they designed, or directed the design of, the development.
-The statement also provides an explanation that verifies how the design quality principles are achieved within the development and demonstrates, in terms of the Apartment Design Guide (ADG), how the objectives in Parts 3 and 4 of the guide have been achieved.
-As the majority of the modifications occur at level 1 in the northern portion of the site and does not alter the bulk or result in additional floor area, the proposed modifications is considered to be generally consistent with the design quality principles.
+A statement from a qualified Architect was submitted with the originally approved application verifying that they designed, or directed the design of, the development.
+The statement also provides an explanation that verifies how the design quality principles are achieved within the development and demonstrates, in terms of the ADG, how the objectives in Parts 3 and 4 of the guide have been achieved.